pioneers/PiElectrical/Boards/TwistIt/README.md

 Encoder is all digital.
 A and B Out need to be pulled up and needs to be mapped to interrupt pins

 Y9: The passive sensors worked great.
 The screw terminals were a great change that the students really liked.
 However, the line follow had issues b/c each signal was pulling up eachother.
-This needs to be fixed by giving each line its own jumper so they don't leak into eachother's signals, causing all readings to be locked with eachother.
+However, the line following sensors didn't need pullups at all in the first place.
+This could be fixed by not soldering in the pullup resistors.

 Also the motor controller has to move a bit to make mounting a bit easier.
-Also pullups.
+At a minimum, move the yogibear pins .1" to the right, that *should* be enough clearance to let both andersons on the yogibear stand straight up.
+Additionally, the encoder connector should be moved to the right side (current on left) of the PCB, since that is the location closest to the motors.

+Also pullups (on the encoders).
 Thanks pullups.

 Y10: Somebody